ColdLogical/VIPER-Templates/README.md

 ```
 When the [Presenter](../../wiki/Presenter) receives jogs in someway, it then knows it needs to tell the `View` to display them, so it calls the `display(jogs:)` method on the `View`.
 This particular `View` uses a `UITableView` to display the jogs, so it just saves the jogs and tells the `tableView` to reload its data.

 What if you wanted to change this implementation to use a `UICollectionView`?
-The `display(jogs:)` function would stay the same, and the [Presenter](../../wiki/Presenter)/[[Interactor]]/[[Wireframe]] would never need to be touched.
+The `display(jogs:)` function would stay the same, and the [Presenter](../../wiki/Presenter)/[Interactor](../../wiki/Interactor)/[Wireframe](../../wiki/Wireframe) would never need to be touched.
 You could create a new `View` object that conforms to the same `PresenterToViewInterface`, but this one uses a `UICollectionView` implementation.
 Then this new `View` is just dropped into the place and you're all done!

 #### Using View Objects
 A big key of the [VIPER](../../wiki/VIPER) architecture is being able to easily change layers without them affecting others.
 So what if we changed the `Jog` object to something like a `Run` object?
-Consequently, we would need to change all the layers of the [[VIPER]] stack to use this new `Run` object interface.
+Consequently, we would need to change all the layers of the [VIPER](../../wiki/VIPER) stack to use this new `Run` object interface.
 What would be a better way?

 We could create a data object that is specifically for this `View` layer that has only the fields we require to display.
 Lets say this `View` only needs to display the distance, date, and time of the `Jog`.
 ```swift